HyPerNT/Stonks/README.md

-# Bull$hit
+# $tonks
-> The only thing standing between you and your goal is the bulls\*\*\* story you keep telling yourself as to why you can’t achieve it. - Jordan Belfort
+> Nobody knows if a stock's going up, down or f***ing sideways, least of all stockbrokers.
+But we have to pretend we know. - Jordan Belfort

+![stonks.jpg][stonks.jpg]

 ## About this Project
 This is a ~~poor~~ attempt at writing a stock trading bot from scratch.